Unofficial Historical Website for the Palace Hotel, San Francisco.

 Then a Palace Hotel toothbrush holder, 4.25" tall and 2.5" across.
 It is shown in the bathroom of one of the images of the hotel's rooms from a souvenir booklet c1920s.
 The images also show the matchbook holder, spitoons, and trinket dishes.
 With several of these pieces in each room, it's no wonder this pattern is the easiest to find!
 The largest piece I have is a water pitcher that measures 7.5" tall and 4.5" across from 1928.
 I also have a compote bowl measuring 3.5" high and 6" across with no bottom marks.
 Finally, a small 2.5" x 3.5" demi cup in the tri-band pattern, originally part of the Bartolome collection.

 The second most widely used pattern in the Palace Hotel was that of this green banded china.
 Pieces had a simple green band filled in with a lighter bluish-green color and had a hunter green version of the logo.
 All of the pieces I have are dated from between 1917 and 1925 and can be seen in photographs up into the 1940s.
-I currently have 4 demi cups & saucers, coffee creamer, butter pat, two 9" dinner plates, three 5.5" dishes, vegetable dish, 11.5" platter, 9 3/4" platter, small scalloped dish, cereal bowl, and coffee cup.
+I currently have 4 demi cups & saucers, coffee creamer, butter pat, three dinner plates, three 5.5" dishes, vegetable dish, 11.5" platter, 9 3/4" platter, small scalloped dish, cereal bowl, and coffee cup.

 The majority of this china was made by Buffalo China, however the two dinner plates and 2 cup/saucer sets were made by Warwick.
+The candle holder is referenced further below.
+For a while, I had difficulty finding this pattern as well, but over the course of a year or so, msot of these became available online through different sites.

-Probably the most unique piece I have in the collection is a special order Krauss pewter ice cream mold for the Palace Hotel SF.
+Another unique piece I have in the collection is a special order Krauss pewter ice cream mold for the Palace Hotel SF.
 Dated 1915, though it is missing the original top.
 The mold is specifically known as the Panama Cup.
 It was specially commissioned from Krauss in connection with The Panama–Pacific International Exposition world's fair held in San Francisco from February 20th to December 4th, 1915.
 The exposition's stated purpose was to celebrate the completion of the Panama Canal, but it was widely seen in the city as an opportunity to showcase its recovery from the 1906 earthquake.
 This mold has the PH on the front and the crest birds on either side.
 It would've been a great way to promote the hotel with a mold so fancy.
 It also came with a small pear mold with a paper sale label for the PHSF.

 Beautiful sepia Palace Hotel brochure from the mid-1930s under A.H.
 Price.
 The favorite brochure of mine in the collection.
 I took this to the hotel in 2022 and photographed it several times in the Garden Court.